DCU Transition Year Programme - Mathematics

 To apply please complete this application form.

-Applications will close on November 13th or sooner if full.
-Please note that places are limited and successful candidates will be notified in January 2024.
+Applications will close on October 7th or sooner if full.
+Please note that places are limited and successful candidates will be notified as soon as the selection has been completed.

 Mathematical thinking is based on pattern recognition and a strong desire to understand and explore new phenomena arising in our everyday lives.
 As mathematicians, we often start from a minimal number of assumptions that we accept to be true (so-called "axioms") and then focus on the derivation of further implications from these assumptions.
 This allows us to address fundamental questions such as "What are numbers actually, and why do they behave as they do?" or "Are there other numbers with surprising properties such as 5 = 0?"